The first book list for 7 year olds is here.

 Tank & Fizz The Case of the Slime Stampede by Liam O’Donnel, illustrated by Mike Deas

-I loved this book – and could’t put it down.
+I loved this book – and couldn’t put it down.
 Tank is a girl techie troll and Fizz is her best friend detective goblin.
 They know that their beloved school janitor would never have released those slimes that ate the playground but now he’s in jail and it’s up to them to figure out who did it — and why.
 Excellent!

 Snoop Troop It Came from Beneath the Playground by Kirk Scroggs